fujiapple852/rust-daml-bindings/examples/README.md

 ```

 ## Rental (GRPC API, codegen)
-An example of using the code generator to create 'Rust' code from a DAML model.
+An example of using the code generator to create 'Rust' code from a Daml model.

 ```bash
 $ cd rental_demo && cargo run